Presentation Questions and Answers

 Planning?
 Don’t you just wait to see if anyone asks a question?

 Well, yes.
 If you like living life on the edge.
-Let’s look at a less exciting but more effective approach.
+But let’s look at a less exciting but more effective approach.

 Are you going to tell the audience you’ll take questions at the end or invite them to ask at any point in your presentation?